SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 When developing ASP.NET Core applications, you should also understand how the ASP.NET Core [Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used in configuring the application services for the app.
 Pay particular attention to the usage of the `ConfigureServices()` and `Configure()` methods.

-When developing ASP.NET 4.x applications, you should be familiar with `Global.cs` and how it is used in initializing and configuring your application.
+When developing ASP.NET 4.x applications, you should be familiar with `Global.asax.cs` and how it is used in initializing and configuring your application.

 When developing ASP.NET OWIN applications, you should be familiar with how the Startup class is used in configuring application middleware.